Deploy WordPress in Kubernetes.

 mkdir wordpress

-This command creates a new folder named wordpress where you can proceed with the installation and configuration of your WordPress site.
+This command creates a new folder named WordPress where you can proceed with the installation and configuration of your WordPress site.

 Then navigate to the WordPress directory: